monyarm/NovelVM/doc/docportal/use_scummvm/save_load_games.rst

 Autosave
 ------------

-ScummVM automatically saves your game every 5 minutes.
+NovelVM automatically saves your game every 5 minutes.
 The :ref:`autosave period <autosave>` can be changed in the Misc settings tab, or in the :doc:`configuration file <../advanced_topics/configuration_file>`.

 Location of saved game files
 ===============================